Frequently asked questions

-Yes, books published electronically are eligible if the book: is not available in hard copy form; is in a fixed state (such as a PDF) and readily available for purchase by the public.
-You may save a copy of your work on a flash drive and send it with your entry form and entry fee to the address above.
-Or, once you have submitted your form and entry fee, you may email the file directly to Sonia Lee.
+Yes, books published electronically are eligible if the book: is not available in hard copy form; is in a fixed state (such as a PDF); is readily available for purchase by the public.
+Once you have submitted your entry form and fee, you may email the file directly to Sonia Lee.

 Are translations eligible?